alshdavid/BorrowScript/specification/classes-and-inheritance.md

 This section is subject to the whims of my personal programming style and will require additional input from external sources.

 I prefer composition to inherence and seldom use it.
-I would be find with excluding class inherence from the TSBC specification.
+I would be find with excluding class inherence from the BorrowScript specification.

 ```typescript
 // Illegal